mohwa/emnida/README.md

 ## Normal Type API

-These apis will use to check normal type like the code follows
+These apis will be able to used to check normal data type like the code follows.

 ```javascript
 import {